 In the 1970s a more powerful test was developed using white blood cell antigens or Human Leukocyte Antigens (HLA), resulting in a test that was able to exclude about 95 percent of falsely accused fathers.
 Several milliliters of blood are required to perform the test.

 Blood types alone cannot be used to determine who the father is, but can be used to determine the biological possibility of fatherhood.

 DNA (Deoxyribonucleic Acid) is the genetic material present in every cell of the human body.
 Except in the case of identical multiple births, each individual's DNA is unique.
 A child receives half of his or her genetic material (DNA) from the biological mother, and half from the biological father.
 During DNA testing, the genetic characteristics of the child are compared to those of the mother.
 Characteristics that cannot be found in the mother must have been inherited from the father.

 To conduct DNA testing, either a blood test known as Restriction Fragment Length Polymorphism (RFLP) or a procedure called a Buccal scrap is used.
 A swab is rubbed vigorously against the inside of the subject's cheek.
 This provides a DNA sample for testing.
 Children can be tested at any age.
 Paternity DNA testing can even be done on an umbilical cord blood specimen at birth.
 Since DNA is the same in every cell of the human body, the accuracy of testing performed on cheek cells utilizing the Buccal Swab is the same as an actual blood sample.

 Need Help Establishing Paternity?
-Get Started with a Free Case Review
+Get in Touch with an Attorney

-From paternity blood tests to DNA paternity tests, the science behind determining a child's father has advanced quite a bit, but there are certain legal procedures required in order to compel someone to submit a DNA sample.
-If you're interested in learning more about how to get a paternity test, you should consult with a family law attorney evaluate your legal situation, at no cost to you.
+From paternity blood tests to DNA paternity tests, the science behind determining a child's father has advanced quite a bit, but certain legal procedures are required in order to compel someone to submit a DNA sample.
+If you're interested in learning more about how to get a paternity test, you should consult with a family law attorney in your area.